Woodworking: Making a Backsaw

 After carving both handles, I applied four coats of oil finish.
 I mix my own finish so I have some control over the sheen and saturation of the oil.
 I like how they turned out.

-My next steps are to finish filing the teeth, set them, sharpen them, and then fit the saw blade to the handle.
-We'll see how it goes . . .
+My final steps were to finish filing the teeth, set them, sharpen them, and then fit the saw blade to the handle.

 The old steel blade was extremely hard!
 It was extremely difficult to drill through it for the holding pin.
 I managed to get through it and the pin fit nicely.
 I initially thought I'd have two pins holding the blade, but I ran out of space.
 One pin made the saw pretty tight, but it did wiggle a bit.
 I covered the handle with blue painter's tape where it met the blade's back.
 I dripped glue into the opening to stop the movement.
 It worked well and the handle is firm and doesn't move a bit.